indralaksmana/job-scheduler/README.md

-# job-scheduler
+# Node Js - Job Scheduler
-This job scheduler created with Node Js, Typescript and Bull Js
+This job scheduler app was created with Node Js, Typescript, Objection Js and Bull Js.